Famous Pirate: Henry Every

 The biggest catch of Henry Every's career was "Gang-i-Sawai".
 It was part of Grand Moghul's of India convoy of ships.
 After spotting Every's fleet, Moghul's convoy scattered.
 Every continued to pursue them, but night stopped him.
 In the morning, only two ships were in Every's reach.
 After a short fight, the small one, Fateh Mohammed, surrendered, but the bigger 40-gun, Gang-i-Sawai resisted for two hours.
 Every was lucky because one of the cannons exploded on the Gang-i-Sawai heavily damaging the deck.
 Without strong leadership and with damaged ship, the crew of Gang-i-Sawai had to surrender.

 Survivors were tortured to reveal hidden treasures and woman passengers were raped.
 Brutality in this era was not uncommon, especially because of religious and racial differences.
 Pirates counted about 600,000 pounds of plunder gold, silver and jewels.
 Each pirate received 1,000 pounds, which was worth as 80 years of honest sea pays.

 Every disbanded fleet as many pirates even on the flagship decided to retire.
-With Fancy and leftovers of his original crew Henry sailed to the Caribbean.
+With Fancy and leftovers of his original crew, Henry sailed to the Caribbean.
 In New Providence, he bribed the governor for protection, with 7,000 Pounds.
-Latter he wanted to buy a pardon from governor William Beeston too, but he did not succeed.
-Grand Moghul made a 500 pounds bounty for his head and he was not welcomed in the Caribbean and the English colonies.
+Later he wanted to buy a pardon from Governor William Beeston too, but he did not succeed.
+Grand Moghul made 500 pounds bounty for his head , and he was not welcomed in the Caribbean and the English colonies.

 Every changed his name to Benjamin Bridgeman and with leftovers of his crew, sailed to the Ireland.
 Some of them were captured and hanged, but Henry Every escaped and vanished into obscurity.